joespla/Secure_Communication/README.md

+# Be sure to have two computers for this project.

-# To run this project you have to run it in two computers and edit some variables in both scripts in both computers:
+To run this project you have to run it in two computers and edit some variables in both scripts in both computers:
 Computer A:

 client.py